Aboudoc/AU-proxies/README.md

 By using eth_getStorageAt we are bypassing the public getter, we can remove public viewer on x variable

+# Proxy contract

+We're not using `delegatecall`, a massive migration will be needed when changing implementation.
+The fallback forwards the call to the implementation contract. the implementation works on its own storage.

 # Proxy V2 contract

 The storage values are inside of the proxy.
-This is where the delegatecall comes in.
+This is where the `delegatecall` comes in.
 No data migration needed in case of ugrading to logic2.
-For more details, check for [Transparent Proxy Patter](https://blog.openzeppelin.com/the-transparent-proxy-pattern/)
+For more details, check for [Transparent Proxy Pattern](https://blog.openzeppelin.com/the-transparent-proxy-pattern/)

 # Generic Proxy contract